Information & Resources to Help Communities #LiveUnited During the Coronavirus Pandemic

 Other State and Federal Benefit Programs: Individuals struggling financially are encouraged to check to see if they might be eligible for other state and federal benefits, which can help reduce a household’s monthly expenses.
 A quick way to get a sense of what benefits an individual may be eligible for is to complete the 2-1-1 Benefits Navigator at www.211navigator.com.

-Student Loans: As part of the March 27th CARES Act, federal student loans have been suspended for three months.
-Federal student loan servicers will suspend payments without any action required from borrowers.
+Student Loans: As part of the CARES Act, federal student loans have been suspended.
+On May 1, 2022, the pause on interest and payments for federally held student loans will end.
 More information can be found here.

 Having Trouble Paying the Bills?
 The Consumer Financial Protection Bureau (CFPB) has helpful tips for households on how they can protect themselves financially from the impact of COVID-19, including suggestions about contacting lenders and service providers proactively.
 Click here to review the tips.